ForeSea: AI Forensic Search with Multi-modal Queries for Video Surveillance: Additional Experiments

 \subsection{Comparing Multimodal Embeddings for Video Retrieval}

-We further analyze the retrieval component of \ours{} by comparing VISTA \cite{vista} and CLIP \cite{clip} on \oursbench{} under both multimodal and text-only query settings.
-We adopt VISTA as our retrieval backbone due to its stronger accuracy.
-Both methods follow the framework described in Section 4.2 of the main paper, embedding human‑centric video clips but using different embedding models.
+We further analyze the retrieval component of \ours{} by comparing GCL \cite{gcl} and several representative vision-language retrieval models, including CLIP \cite{clip}, SigLIP \cite{zhai2023sigmoid}, SigLIP2 \cite{tschannen2025siglip2}, and EVA-CLIP \cite{sun2023evaclip}, on \oursbench{} under both multimodal and text-only query settings.
+We adopt GCL as our retrieval backbone by following the framework described in Section 4.2 of the main paper, embedding human‑centric video clips.
 Because \ours{} depends on retrieval to narrow down the candidate clips before VideoLMM-based reasoning, retrieval quality is crucial to overall system performance.

-Across most metrics and in both query modalities, our VISTA-based retrieval consistently outperforms CLIP.
-The performance gap is particularly notable for multimodal queries and for small‑K retrieval (Top‑1 and Top‑3).
-This is important because such scenarios closely align with the intended forensic search use case.
-The stronger Top‑1 and Top‑3 performance of VISTA indicates that correct evidence is more likely to appear early in the ranked list—an essential property for a top‑K retrieval pipeline such as \ours{}.